cyclus/cyclus.github.com/source/user/install_binary.rst

   The answer in your terminal should look like (if not you might have an issue):

-5. Dowmload the Cycamore debian installation  package corresponding to your ubuntu version `14.04 <>` or `16.04 <>`.
+5. Download the Cycamore Debian installation  package corresponding to your ubuntu version `14.04 <>` or `16.04 <>`.

 6. Install the package running: